Extreme Management Center Version 8.5.5 Release Notes

 vlan configcontrol flexible

 Creating an archive for ERS devices using the Network > Archives tab does not complete successfully if Menu mode (cmd-interface menu) is used instead of CLI mode (cmd-interface cli).
-Use CLI mode to create the archive.
+See

 SLX Device Configuration